panel-attack/panel-attack/engine/GarbageQueue.md

 ### Delay

 Once garbage entered the Delay phase, the stack checks on every frame whether the highest priority piece of garbage should drop or not.

-Priority/order rules:
+Only one piece of garbage may be dropped per frame.

-1. Only one piece of garbage may drop per frame.
+Priority rules:
-2. Chain garbage drops before combo garbage.
+1. Chain garbage drops before combo garbage.
-3. Chain garbage drops in order by height from small to big.
+2. Chain garbage drops in order by height from small to big.
-4. Combo garbage drops before metal garbage.
+3. Combo garbage drops before metal garbage.
-5. Combo garbage drops in order by width from small to big.
+4. Combo garbage drops in order by width from small to big.

-Whether this piece of garbage depends on three conditions:
+Whether this piece of garbage will drop depends on three conditions:

 1. If it originates from a chain and has a height of more than 1, it will get dropped.
 2. If there haven't been active panels on the last and the current frame, the garbage will get dropped.